 Patanjali, in his Yoga Sutras, formalized the practice of yoga into the 8-limbed path that many of us recognize today as yoga.

-At the time of the Buddha (though some believe Patanjali and Buddha were contemporaries and others believe Patanjali was around a few hundred years after the Buddha), there was less of a focus on the yogic practice of asana that we see today and more focus on meditation.
+At the time of the Buddha (Patanjali was around a few hundred years after the Buddha), there was less of a focus on the yogic practice of asana that we see today and more focus on meditation – especially in the Sramana tradition.

 Therefore, Buddha certainly engaged in practices that we see as part of the classical understanding of yoga practice in the tradition of Patanjali, though he may not have necessarily practiced asana.